FAQs

 How we work with accountants and advisers – and how we approach estate, trust and inheritance tax planning.

-We work systematically through the available allowances and reliefs: the Nil-Rate Band, the Residence Nil-Rate Band, spouse, civil partner and charitable exemptions, and — where relevant — Business Property Relief (BPR) and Agricultural Property Relief (APR).
-The right combination depends entirely on the client's circumstances and objectives.
+We work systematically through the full range of available allowances and reliefs: the Nil-Rate Band, the Residence Nil-Rate Band, the spouse and civil partner exemption, the charitable exemption, and — where the qualifying conditions are met — Business Property Relief and Agricultural Property Relief.
+For clients with significant pension assets, the interaction between those reliefs and the proposed April 2027 pension changes now forms an increasingly important part of the analysis.
+The right combination of reliefs depends entirely on the client's specific circumstances, asset composition and objectives.
+There is no standard template that applies across all estates.

-Most lifetime gifts are Potentially Exempt Transfers (PETs).
-If the person making the gift survives seven years, the gift normally falls outside the estate for IHT.
-Where death occurs between three and seven years after a gift, taper relief may reduce the tax payable on that gift—though, importantly, it reduces the tax, not the Nil-Rate Band itself, which is a common point of misunderstanding.
+Most outright lifetime gifts are Potentially Exempt Transfers.
+If the person making the gift survives seven years from the date of the gift, the transfer falls outside the taxable estate entirely for inheritance tax purposes.
+Where death occurs between three and seven years after the gift, taper relief may reduce the inheritance tax payable on that specific transfer — but it is important to understand that taper relief reduces the tax charge, not the Nil-Rate Band.
+The Nil-Rate Band is consumed by chargeable transfers first, in chronological order, and taper relief applies only to the residual tax on the gift itself.
+This distinction is frequently misunderstood and can materially affect the planning conclusions drawn from a gifting history.

 Still Have A Question?